American-Institutes-for-Research/EdSurvey_A_Users_Guide/README.md

 This will start a local server of the full book but that updates only as changes are made to a single `Rmd` file.
 Note that other supplmentary files that any changes may affect, such as the References page, won't be updated by building a single chapter.
 More information about these functions are here: https://bookdown.org/yihui/bookdown/editing.html

-### Creating the epub

-1. Comment out the code block referencing the cover [here](https://github.com/American-Institutes-for-Research/EdSurvey_A_Users_Guide/blob/main/index.Rmd#L26-L28)

-2. `bookdown::render_book("index.Rmd", bookdown::epub_book())`

-#### Diagnosing issues with the epub

-I has success dianosing issues with the epub compilation using the [epubcheck](https://github.com/w3c/epubcheck) command line validator.
-Once initialized on your system run:

-`epubcheck EdSurvey_A_Users_Guide.epub`

-There are also GUIs available; see [the epubcheck GUI wiki](https://github.com/w3c/epubcheck/wiki/GUI).

-As a final check I ensured the epubs were functioning correctly by uploading to my Google Play Books account, but once it returns no errors (warnings are okay) using `epubcheck` it should be good to go.

 ### Bookdown Resources

 - https://github.com/rstudio/bookdown